 - Undo the filter housing and nuts or screws that hold the carburetor.

 - Slowly remove the springs so you don’t stretch them out too much.
 You may have to twist the carb a bit to get the springs off.
 Also, watch the gasket at this point so you don’t tear it.
 This is the gasket located between the engine block and the carburetor.

 - Remove the bottom screw from the float bowl.
 The float bowl is where gasoline is stored inside the carburetor.
 It should have gas in it so have a rag ready to catch the gas.

 - Remove the bowl being careful to not damage the o-ring around it.
 Caution: Do not get any carb cleaner or any other chemical on the o-ring.
 It will stretch out and you won’t be able to reuse it.

 - Inspect the stem for clogged holes.
 This stem hangs down from the center of the carburetor and has holes in it.
 If these holes get plugged from old fuel it will not draw fuel up to the jet.
 If the holes are plugged, take a thick wire to clean them out.
 It’s easier to see what you’re doing if you use a flashlight.
 Once you get the holes clean you can rinse them with carb cleaner.

 - Inspect the carburetor for hard crusty white buildup.
 This white buildup is fuel additives including ethanol.
 You need to try to get as much of the white power material out as you can.
 It’s nearly impossible to get it all out.

-- Add new fuel supply that contains and fuel stabilizer before your start your mower.
+- Add fresh fuel plus a fuel stabilizer before you start your mower.
 Pour the fuel into the tank and give it a chance to fill the bowl of the carburetor.
 Start your engine.
 If you are starting with a pull cord, give the rope a yank.
 It may not start on the first pull, but it should start after several pulls and continue to run.